hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 The Entry Listener is used by the Hazelcast `MultiMap` and `ReplicatedMap`.

-You can listen to map-wide or entry-based events using the functions in the `EntryListener` interface.
+You can listen to map-wide or entry-based events by using the functions in the `EntryListener` interface.
 Every function type in this interface is one of the `EntryEventListener` and `MapEventListener` types.
 To listen to these events, you need to implement the relevant `EntryEventListener` and `MapEventListener` functions in the `EntryListener` interface.